 Alana Tummino is senior director of policy at Americas Society/Council of the Americas and a senior editor of Americas Quarterly magazine.
-Among her roles, she is head of the AS/COA Cuba Working Group, and executive director of the organization’s Young Professionals of the Americas (YPA) network.
+Among her roles, she heads the AS/COA Cuba Working Group and is executive director of the organization’s Young Professionals of the Americas network.

-With over a decade of experience working with Latin America, Alana currently works with leading business leaders, government officials, foundations, and NGO’s throughout the Western Hemisphere on a range of topics and policy.
+With over a decade of experience working with Latin America, Alana collaborates with public- and private-sector leaders, NGO’s, foundations, and academics throughout the Western Hemisphere on a range of business and policy issues.
 She leads work on Cuba’s changing economic and political landscape and relations with the United States, and helps businesses navigate investment opportunities and the changing regulatory framework.
-Alana also focuses on issues of social inclusion, entrepreneurship, and more.
+Alana also focuses on issues of social inclusion, entrepreneurship, and women.
 She has published policy and opinion pieces in numerous outlets, and has appeared as an expert on CNN, CNN en Español, NPR, BBC, and PBS, among others.
-Alana has been quoted as an expert in publications such as the Wall Street Journal, BBC, Agencia EFE, Politico, NBC News, Miami Herald, Foreign Policy, and more.
+Alana has been quoted as an expert in publications including The Wall Street Journal, BBC, Agencia EFE, Politico, NBC News, The Miami Herald, and Foreign Policy.